ptrsp/CatatanOtodidakKu/CatatanPYTHON.md

 * Docstring
 * Inheritance
 * From Import Module
+* Managing Files And Directory
 * Reading and Writing Files
-* Managing Files And Directory
 * Reading and Writing CSV
 * Regular Expression
+* Exception
 * Builtin Function

 ## For Loop